-For comprehensive information on accessing University and community-based resources specific to sexual harassment and misconduct incidents, including emergency and on-going assistance; the importance of preserving evidence; health, mental health, and victim-advocacy services; and the University's prevention, education, and training initiatives please visit UVM's Sexual Conduct and Education web site at https://www.uvm.edu/aaeo/title-9-sexual-misconduct.
+For comprehensive information on accessing University and community-based resources specific to sexual harassment and misconduct incidents, including emergency and on-going assistance; the importance of preserving evidence; health, mental health, and victim-advocacy services; and the University's prevention,

-Federal Bureau of Investigation, Criminal Justice Information Services, Uniform Crime Reporting (UCR) Program, National Incident-Based Reporting System.
+6Title IX Offenses include UVM-prohibited conduct that meets the definition of "sex offenses" under the Federal Bureau of Investigation Uniform Crime Reporting System, which may or may not be captured by UVM's definitions of sexual assault.
+Specifically, the UCR's definition of sex offenses includes "rape," "sodomy," "sexual assault with an object," "fondling," "incest," and "statutory rape" as defined therein.
+See Federal Bureau of Investigation, Criminal Justice Information Services, Uniform Crime Reporting (UCR) Program, National Incident-Based Reporting System.
 Reported conduct that meets any of these federal definitions will be resolved under the Title IX Offense process.

-5 Pursuant to the U.S. Department of Education's Title IX Final Rule, an educational program or activity includes "locations, events, or circumstances over which the school exercised substantial control over both the respondent and the context in which the sexual harassment occurred, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution (such as a fraternity or sorority house)."
+'Pursuant to the U.S. Department of Education's 2020 Title IX Final Rule, an educational program or activity includes "locations, events, or circumstances over which the school exercised substantial control over both the respondent and the context in which the sexual harassment occurred, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution (such as a fraternity or sorority house)."